Dr. Tanner G. Duckrey

 Dr. Tanner Grant Duckrey was an educator in Philadelphia, and the first African-American in Philadelphia to become a District Superintendent.

 Dr. Tanner G. Duckrey was born on Cambridge MA on March 10, 1900.
 He was born to Rev. Dr. James Duckrey and came from a family of educators.
-His great grandfather, Daniel Payne, was the founder of Wilberforce University.
+His great grandfather, Louis Woodson, was the co-founder of Wilberforce University.
 His brother, Dr. James Duckrey, was president of Cheyney University of Pennsylvania from 1951- 1965.

 Duckrey graduated from Central High School in 1916, and the University of Pennsylvania in 1923 with a Bachelor of Arts degree.
 He received his Master’s degree in 1927 at Temple University.
-Dr. Duckrey was the principal of several evening schools and taught several summers at the University of California as an associate professor.
-He was recognized a recognized authority in the field of human relations.
+Dr. Duckrey was the principal of several evening schools, including Dr. Paul Laurence Dunbar, in our neighborhood, and taught several summers at the University of California as an associate professor.
+He was a recognized authority in the field of human relations.